ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### Client Usage Guidance on Filtered Users:

-The client application should either parse the markdown string and get the user URLs that match the [markdown string of `@mention`](#2-markdown-format) to identify what are all the mentioned users or utilize the `mentioned-users` read-only property in `nimble-rich-text-mention-users` that stores the URL of the mentioned users in an array while creating a comment or adding a description in the editor to identify the mentioned users in the markdown string.
+The client application should either parse the markdown string and get the user Href that match the [markdown string of `@mention`](#2-markdown-format) to identify what are all the mentioned users or utilize the `mentioned-hrefs` read-only property in `nimble-rich-text-mention-users` that stores the Href of the mentioned users in an array while creating a comment or adding a description in the editor to identify the mentioned users in the markdown string.
 Once all the user IDs are identified, it is enough to provide the user details only for the identified users through the `nimble-mapping-mention-user`.
 For example, if the markdown string contains only two `@mention` users namely 'Bob Jones' and 'Alice Smith', it is enough to include only `nimble-mapping-mention-user` for 'Bob Jones' and 'Alice Smith' within